Hyperversal-Blocks/docs/research papers notes/GaloisFields.md

-# Galois Fields for AES

 ## Topic: Intro to Galois Fields for the AES
 *Date:* Dec 10, 2023
 YT-Link: https://www.youtube.com/watch?v=x1v2tX4_dkQ
 Book: Understanding Cryptography
 - Author: Christof Paar

+---

+### Cues/Questions:
+- What is other name of finite fields?
+- What are 2 types of finite fields?
+- What is the difference between 2 types of finite fields?
+- How do we compute addition, subtraction and multiplication in extension fields?
+- What elements can make up a finite field?

+---

 ### Summary:
 Finite Fields
-    - Also called Galois Fields
+Also called Galois Fields
-	    - To understand field, we need to know what a Ring is.
+To understand field, we need to know what a Ring is.
-		    - Ring allows multiple ops like $+,-,\times$ on group.
+	Ring allows multiple ops like $+,-,\times$ on group.
-		    - To understand Ring, we need to know what a Group is.
+	To understand Ring, we need to know what a Group is.
-			    - Group is set of elements with some operation which combines 2 element.
+		Group is set of elements with some operation which combines 2 element.
 #### Group
 - Operation is closed.
 	- For any operation, the result belongs to group.